RafaySystems/rafay-istio-multicluster/README.md

 # rafay-istio-multi-cluster CLI (ristioctl)
 ## Overview
-The ristioctl CLI is a command line tool that allows you to manage your Rafay Istio Multi-Cluster deployments.
+The ristioctl CLI is a command line tool that allows you to manage your Istio Multi-Cluster deployments.
 The CLI is built using the [cobra]

 ## Installation
 The CLI can be compiled using the following methods: